 Robbery is theft from a person when force is used or threatened.
 Mugging is robbery.
 Holding a bank up with a fake or real gun is robbery because force is threatened.

 Pick pocketing where no force is used or threatened.
 This is theft and is not robbery.

 Making off without payment

 Also called “Bilking”.
-This is where you run off without paying for something.
+This is where a person runs off without paying for something.
 Usually committed by a customer who decides to not pay for the meal he has just eaten and slips out of the door when the waiter is not looking.
-Usually committed by drunken young men at curry houses in the early hours.
+Historically committed by drunken young men at curry houses in the early hours.

 Refusing to pay for a meal that you are not happy with is not “making off” and is a civil dispute; providing that you make it clear why you are not paying and provide your name and address to the restaurant.
 This would be unlikely to work if you and your party ate all three causes and polished off the wine!